• Link to LinkedIn

 To help aid in the understanding of these critical ecosystems, the value they have, and the respective connections to the EU, we produced a series of infographics (see right).

-Ultimately, the research demonstrates that it is feasible to include non-forest ecosystems in the proposed regulation by bringing together some of the many tools and processes already in use which can be developed to enable companies to implement those requirements.
+Ultimately, the research demonstrated that it is feasible to include non-forest ecosystems in the proposed regulation by bringing together some of the many tools and processes already in use, which could be developed to enable companies to implement those requirements.

 Download the report